JamesHujy/academic-kickstart/content/authors/admin/_index.md

 # Is this the primary user of the site?
 superuser: true

-# Role/position
-role: Senior Student at the Department of Tsinghua University

 # Organizations/Affiliations
 organizations:
 - name: Tsinghua Natural Language Processing and Computational Social Science Lab (THUNLP)